OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Apr/Governance/The-Truth-about-suffering-a-cyber-attack.md

 - a cyber attack
 - Get a first-hand viewpoint from one of the UK's leading MSP, VAR, Solutions Providers and Support Organisations.

-## In this session we will focus on what really happens when your business suffers a cyberattack.
+## In this session we will focus on what really happens when your business suffers a cyberattack

 Get an honest understanding of:

-the reality of facing an outbreak the impact on your staff the harm to your business operations the struggle to recovery he damaging long term affects
+- the reality of facing an outbreak
+- the impact on your staff
+- the harm to your business operations
+- the struggle to recovery
+- the damaging long term affects
-The real-world costs to a business of falling victim to cyber-crime
+- The real-world costs to a business of falling victim to cyber-crime

-Get an insight into where CISO's and CTO's fail, your weak spots and the hardest areas to protect.
+- Get an insight into where CISO's and CTO's fail, your weak spots and the hardest areas to protect.

-We will also cover where cyber insurances help and where they can hinder.
+- We will also cover where cyber insurances help and where they can hinder.

-Perfect for any business or tech leader with responsibility for, or doubts about, their organisation's cyber security defences.
+- Perfect for any business or tech leader with responsibility for, or doubts about, their organisation's cyber security defences.

-Spend this session with James Dell and have your eyes opened to the world of hurt that comes from a failure to protect your business.
+## Spend this session with James Dell and have your eyes opened to the world of hurt that comes from a failure to protect your business.

 ## Publications:
 - A number of Publications on our blog -> https://www.planet-it.net/the-7-steps-of-a-cyber-attack-chain/ and https://www.planet-it.net/ransomware-in-the-real-world-webinar/ and https://www.planet-it.net/the-future-of-cybersecurity-for-business-leaders/